 Most commercial Tomato growers start the crop from seed (hybrid) in an indoor protected environment.
 While they wait for the young plants to grow and be ready for transplanting (usually 30-50 days), they prepare the field.
 They till the land and remove the residues of previous cultivation.
 Some farmers apply black plastic film to the ground.
 This plastic film not only helps to warm the soil but also controls weeds.
 Furthermore, Tomato growers design and set up an irrigation system before planting, usually drip irrigation.
 The most critical success factors are:

-• Deep, well-drained soil
+- Deep, well-drained soilÂ

-• High-yielding and resistant varieties
+- High-yielding and resistant varietiesÂ

-• Disease control (blights and canker)
+- Disease control (blights and canker)

 What is the best way to grow Tomatoes?

 Tomatoes are usually cultivated twice a year.
-One starts in July-August and continues till February-March.
-The second starts in November-December and continues till June-July.
-A nursery is made from seeds to start Tomato cultivation.
+One starts in July-August and continues until February-March.
+The second starts in November-December and continues until June-July.
+To start tomato cultivation, a nursery is made from seeds.
 Nursery plants are ready for field planting in about a month.
-About 15000 plants are planted on one hectare of land.
+About 15,000 plants are planted on one hectare of land.
 After about 2-3 months of Tomato planting in the field, fruits appear.
-The growing season of Tomatoes is 9-10 months.
+The growing season of Tomatoes is 9-10 months.Â

 Machinery and equipment needed for Tomato farming business

 The machinery and equipment required for your Tomato farming business will depend on the scale of your operation.
-Machinery and equipment required include tractors, harvesters, boom sprayers, fertilizer spreaders, irrigation equipment, diggers, scales, bins, etc. Most farmers usually rent large machinery, such as tractors, when they want to use them instead of buying them as they are expensive.
+Required machinery includes tractors, harvesters, boom sprayers, fertilizer spreaders, irrigation equipment, diggers, scales, bins, etc. Most farmers rent large machinery, such as tractors, when they want to use it instead of buying it, as it is expensive.Â

 Irrigation systems may also require grid hydroelectric power, standby diesel generators for use during power outages, or solar-powered irrigation systems.
-Especially farmers in rural areas who do not have modern farming tools use animal-made tools for Tomato cultivation.
-The higher the level of mechanization in your Tomato farm, the more efficient your operations will be, and the more profitable your Tomato farming business will be.
-A Tomato farming business plan should include the cost of acquiring and renting various machinery and equipment.
+Farmers in rural areas who do not have modern farming tools use animal-made tools for Tomato cultivation.
+The higher the level of mechanization in your Tomato farm, the more efficient your operations will be and the more profitable your Tomato farming business will be.
+A Tomato farming business plan should include the cost of acquiring and renting various machinery and equipment.Â

 Farm practices for starting a Tomato farming business

 When running a Tomato farming business, you must hire part-time farm workers when needed.
 Their duties include planting Tomato seeds, planting Tomato plants, fertilizer application, pruning, plowing, pruning, herbicides and pesticides.
 Part-time farm workers will be paid according to the number of days worked.
+Depending on the scale of the tomato business, it would help if you also had supervisors, farm managers, finance and accounting staff, and logistics staff.
+The wages and salaries of your workers must be included in your Tomato farming business plan.Â

 Preparation of land for tomato cultivation

-You should prepare the land for good cultivation by plowing or digging well 2 to 3 times.
+It would help if you prepared the land for good cultivation by plowing or digging well 2 to 3 times.
 Finally, add organic manure and 10 kg of carbofuran granules or 200 kg of neem-cake to the soil.

 Transplantation